Ozerg97/nestle-chat-bot/README.md

 ### Assumptions
 - I initially thought I could use **PriceSpider** to get real store links by extracting parameters from HTML elements.
 However, I didn't have enough data to fully implement this feature.
 - For the **Intelligent Product Count** module, I assumed that users would use the correct keywords (e.g., “product,” “products”) for the system to detect structured queries properly.
+If users misspell words (e.g., “produvt”), the system might not detect the structured query and will default to a general count.
 - I also assumed that category and brand names would be written correctly to match my stored data (e.g., "coffee" instead of "cofee").

 ### Limitations